Rachael Blackmore: Jockey career

 Due to COVID-19 protocols, there were no spectators on the course to witness Blackmore's historic victory.
 Interviewed by ITV after the race, she said: "I don't feel male or female right now.
 I don't even feel human....
 It's unbelievable".
 The following year she again partnered Minella Times in the race.
 Carrying top weight, Minella Times went off second favourite but fell at Valentine's Brook.
 In 2023, she finished last of the seventeen finishers on Ain't That A Shame, trained by de Bromhead.
 In 2024 and 2025, she rode Minella Indo for de Bromhead, finishing third in 2024 and ninth in 2025.

 At the 2022 Cheltenham Festival, Blackmore secured a repeat win on Honeysuckle in the Champion Hurdle and then became the first female jockey to win the Cheltenham Gold Cup, riding favourite A Plus Tard to a 15-length victory.
 At the 2023 Festival, she rode Honeysuckle to win the David Nicholson Mares' Hurdle for a second time on the mare's final racecourse appearance.
 Blackmore had ridden Honeysuckle in all her races, including thirteen Grade 1 wins in Britain and Ireland.
 Victory on Captain Guinness in the Queen Mother Champion Chase in 2024 and on Bob Olinger in the Stayers' Hurdle in 2025 gave Blackmore a full-house of feature races at the Festival.
 A fall at Downpatrick in September 2024, in which she sustained an injury to her neck, left Blackmore unable to race for three months.

 Although primarily a National Hunt jockey, Blackmore occasionally rode on the flat, achieving twelve successes over her career.
 The first was in May 2017 and the most notable was the Group 3 Brontë Cup at York in May 2024, riding Term Of Endearment for de Bromhead.

 On 12 May 2025, Blackmore announced her immediate retirement from professional racing.
-Writing on X, she said:"My days of being a jockey have come to an end.
+She wrote this statement on X:My days of being a jockey have come to an end.
 I feel the time is right.
 I'm sad but I'm also incredibly grateful for what my life has been for the past 16 years.
-I just feel so lucky to have been legged up on the horses I have, and to have experienced success I never even dreamt could be possible."
+I just feel so lucky to have been legged up on the horses I have, and to have experienced success I never even dreamt could be possible.
 In her final race two days earlier, she had ridden Ma Belle Etoile to victory for de Bromhead at Cork.
 It was the 575th winner of her career as a professional jockey.

+Later career

+Blackmore joined the ITV1 commentary team to cover the 2026 Grand National.
+The team included fellow Grand National-winning jockeys Mick Fitzgerald, Sir Tony McCoy, and Ruby Walsh.

 Personal life

-As of April 2025, Blackmore is in a long-term relationship with jockey Brian Hayes.
+Blackmore married her long-term partner, jockey Brian Hayes, in January 2026.
+On 3 June 2026, the couple announced the birth of their first child, a son called Bowie Martin Hayes.